DepartmentOfHealth-htbhf/htbhf-java-common/common_rest/README.md

-# Error Handler Module
+# Common Rest Module

-This sub-module contains all the code that is needed to return formatted error responses.
+This sub-module contains all the code that is needed to return formatted error responses and add the request id and session id to the MDC for logging purposes.

 Adding `ErrorHandlerConfiguration` to your application context will provide you with the following bean: